mikepierce/GNU-bc-Functions/README.md

 ## Aspirations

   - Add `cubic` and `quartic` functions that prints the details of a cubic and quartic polynomial.
-  - Update the **Conventions** section to function as a CONTRIBUTING.md for anyone who wants to contribute.
   - Replace the discrete combinatorics functions (factorial, pick, choose, etc) with continuous (analytic?) analogous so I can remove the PRINT statements.
   - Add a function that finds constructable algebraic approximations to real numbers. (see [this](https://mathoverflow.net/q/2861/64073)).
   - Browse the [NIST Digital Library of Mathematical Functions](https://dlmf.nist.gov) for thoughts.